Aksherwal/Project_NLP/README.md

 - Exploring additional POS-based ratios to improve classification accuracy.
 - Testing the model on a broader set of corpora.
 - Applying other machine learning algorithms to evaluate performance enhancements.
-- Implementing explainability techniques to better understand the linguistic significance of features.

 ## References